New to online learning?

 Registered students should begin with the Course Orientation, located in the Orientation menu.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
 Information about registering for this course and about the online Masters of Education in Earth Sciences is available at the program's home page.

 Quick Facts about EARTH 530

-Tim White, Senior Research Associate, Penn State Earth and Environmental Systems Institute.
+Tim White, Research Professor, Penn State Earth and Environmental Systems Institute.

 This Web site provides the primary instructional materials for the course.
 The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
 Canvas, Penn State's course management system, is used to support the delivery of this course, as well, as it provides the primary communications, calendaring, and submission tools for the course.

 This course is organized into seven units.
 The structure was chosen to include a focus on the four driving questions which active Critical Zone science leaders have identified as the most important for understanding the Critical Zone.

 - The science lesson in the first unit will introduce you to the concept of the Critical Zone.